danjgale/surfplot/docs/auto_examples/plot_tutorial_04.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 74-77
+GENERATED FROM PYTHON SOURCE LINES 74-79

-Finally, it is possible to flip the left and right hemisphere.
-This is useful when plotting just the 'anterior' or 'ventral' for both hemispheres.
-For example:
+Views can also be mirrored when both hemipsheres are plotted and `layout` is either 'row' or 'column'.
+Specifically, the right hemisphere view order is reversed.
+For example, plotting default lateral and medial views and setting `mirror_views=True` will situate the medial views in the middle for a symmetrical figure:

 ..
-GENERATED FROM PYTHON SOURCE LINES 77-79
+GENERATED FROM PYTHON SOURCE LINES 79-82

 .. code-block:: default

-    p = Plot(lh, rh, size=(200, 200), zoom=3, views='anterior', flip=True)
+    p = Plot(lh, rh, size=(800, 200), zoom=1.2, layout='row', mirror_views=True)
     fig = p.build()
     fig.show()

 .. image:: /auto_examples/images/sphx_glr_plot_tutorial_04_008.png